TurboCheetah/latency-monitor/README.md

-# mtr-probe
+# latency-monitor

-I got annoyed with CloudFlare having awful routing so I built this to send to their engineers
+I got annoyed with CloudFlare having awful latency to me so I built this